 The Supplementary Reading booklets are PDF files.
 We recommend you use Firefox or Google Chrome for reading them as these browsers have a built-in PDF reader.
 With Internet Explorer you will need to download and install Adobe Reader first to enable the PDF reader add-on.
 Go to the Adobe Reader download page and download it first.
 Click on the images below to open the booklets.
-The Supplementary Reading materials are rather large files, so give them time to load.
+The Supplementary Reading booklets are around a hundred pages long, so give them time to load.

 - 1 Supplementary Reading 1 – Understanding Gods Word